Today we’re going to be talking about the thrilling topic of RV toilets.

 Now there’s a topic I never thought I’d be writing about, and I hardly think that you’re all that thrilled about needing to read up on it, huh!?!

-In this article I’m going to tell you about the different types of toilets that you can get in an RV and the benefits and the not-benefits (what’s the opposite of a benefit?).
+In this article about the smallest room in the RV, I’m going to tell you about the different types of toilets that you can get in an RV and the benefits and the not-benefits (what’s the opposite of a benefit?).

 Just a heads up, I use a myriad of words to describe the bodily functions, but they are all PG rated, like number ones and number twos.

 Yes, this is the weirdest topic I’ve ever written about.

 An RV toilet is probably the closest thing to a normal toilet in the RVing world; but it’s still a little different.